ibehave-ibots/OurWebsite/pages/workshops/intro2matlab.md

   - name: {{ data.people.nick.name }}
     role: assistant
 github_repo: https://github.com/ibehave-ibots/iBOTS-Tools/tree/main/workshops/Intro-to-matlab
-summary: |
-    Matlab is not just another programming language.
-It's a powerful tool, widely recognized and utilized, especially in the realm of neuroscience.
-With its extensive suite of data-science tools, Matlab has transformed the way we analyze and visualize data.
-Whether you're a newbie or just curious about Matlab, this workshop is tailored for you.
-Dive into an interactive program where you'll discover how Matlab simplifies the analysis and visualization of electrophysiology data from a mouse behavioral experiment.
 registration_link: https://us02web.zoom.us/meeting/register/tZYrdOigrzMrHNKc5ktkYUsIUfyNX14JnGBD#/registration
 format: All sessions are held remotely via Zoom.
 audience: |